UtilitechAS/amsreader-firmware/README.md

-# AMS MQTT Bridge
+# AMS Reader
 This code is designed to decode data from electric smart meters installed in many countries in Europe these days.
 The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.
 Originally it was only designed to work with Norwegian meters, but has since been adapter to read any IEC-62056-7-5 or IEC-62056-21 compliant meters.

-Later development have added Energy usage graph for both day and month, as well as future energy price (Prices only  available for ESP32).
+Later development have added Energy usage graph for both day and month, as well as future energy price.
 The code can run on any ESP8266 or ESP32 hardware which you can read more about in the [WiKi](https://github.com/gskjold/AmsToMqttBridge/wiki).
 If you don't have the knowledge to set up a ESP device yourself, have a look at the shop at [amsleser.no](https://amsleser.no/).

 <img src="webui.png">